Global-Health-Labs/DROP/docs/NAAT/NAAT Example Efforts.md

 ### Results and Conclusions

-From this screening effort, 31 formulations were found to have better performance than the control mastermix.
+From this screening effort, 31 master mix formulations demonstrated improved performance compared to the control.

 ![DSD Screening Results](./images/DSD_Results.png) <br>
 <small>Figure 4.
 Snapshot of the data generated from the Definitive Screening Design to identify optimized conditions for the SARS-CoV-2 LAMP assay. </small>

-There were three larger trends that were identified from this screening effort:
+Three key trends emerged:

-- Increasing the reverse transcriptase concentration has little impact on time to result for all three primer sets tested
+- Increasing reverse transcriptase concentration had minimal impact on time-to-result across all three primer sets tested.
-- BST 3.0 polymerase helps with reaction speed for primers set 1, but not 3 or 5.
+- Bst 3.0 polymerase enhanced reaction speed for primer set 1, but showed no significant benefit for sets 3 or 5.
-- Primer sets 1 and 3 amplify faster at 7mM Mg, where set 5 does not have as strong of a response.
+- Primer sets 1 and 3 amplified more efficiently at 7 mM Mg²⁺, whereas set 5 did not exhibit a strong response to this condition.

-From this effort, the 80+ mastermixes allowed an increased understanding of the LAMP chemistry.
-The two top performing assay conditions were selected and used for additional testing.
+This comprehensive evaluation of over 80 master mix formulations provided deeper insight into LAMP assay behavior.
+The two top-performing assay conditions were selected for further testing and validation.

 ## :material-graph: **LAMP Additive Screening Effort**

 ### Experimental Design

-The Additive Screening round had a few goals, specifically to identify the impact of a list of additives on the speed, tolerance to inhibihors, or stability of the assay.
-Most additives included in this screen fall into three categories:
+The Additive Screening round aimed to evaluate the impact of various additives on assay speed, inhibitor tolerance, and stability.
+Most additives tested fell into one of three functional categories:

-1. Stability and blocking
+1. Stability and blocking agents
 2. Crowding agents
 3. Melting temperature (Tm) and secondary structure reducers

-Because of the differing nature of each of these categories, the experimental design included mastermixes tested with one additive at a time at two concentrations, as well as a DSD design testing combinations of the additives in the stability and blocking category.
+Due to the distinct roles of each category, the experimental design included two approaches:

+- Each additive was evaluated individually at two concentrations.
+- A Definitive Screening Design (DSD) was used to assess combinations of additives within the stability and blocking category.

 ### Reagent Preparation